 Sites like Immunefi, Bugcrowd and HackerOne pay freelancers who sign up with them a set fee to either find code errors and bring them to their customers' attention or to perform ethical hacking and find potential exploits and it pays very, very well.

-(I saw a mobile code issue for Expensify that was offering $32,000 USD if you could figure out the cause and provide a solution, as well as $100,000+ in other bug bounties!)
+Expensify was offering $32,000 USD if you could figure out the cause of a mobile code issue and provide a solution, as well as $100,000+ in other bug bounties!

 Oh, and we teach ethical hacking here at ZTM also 😉.